DarthWound/Argos-scripts/README.md

 ## Modifications

-It's easy to tweak these scripts at your convenience if you know bash.
+It's easy to tweak these scripts at your convenience if you know bash a little.

 Title should automatically fetch your distro name with `lsb_release`, if not change the "$DIST" line in main file.